 Lead for Nebraska - Community Impact in Action

 The Rural Impact Hub is empowering rural communities throughout the state in a big way.
-We are partnered with Lead for America (LFA)as an affiliate program who places fellows in Nebraska’s rural communities to serve and revitalize Nebraska’s small towns.
+We are partnered with Lead for America (LFA) as an affiliate program that places AmeriCorps Service Members in Nebraska’s rural communities to serve and revitalize Nebraska’s small towns.

-Lead for Nebraska is proud to be a program of AmeriCorp ServeNebraska!
+Lead for Nebraska is proud to be a program of AmeriCorps ServeNebraska!

-Focusing on issues like civic engagement, rural broadband access, digital literacy and economic development while working to make returning to your hometown possible and not the exception to the rule, Lead For Nebraska will fill in the gaps and focus on growth.
+Focusing on capacity building and issues like civic engagement, rural broadband access, digital literacy and economic development and rural health while working to make returning to your hometown possible and not the exception to the rule, Lead For Nebraska will fill in the gaps and help nonprofits focus on growth.
 These tools will directly impact how communities communicate and grow for the next generation.

 We have partnered with a nationwide leader for rural empowerment, Lead For America, to establish Lead for Nebraska (LFNE).
 LFNE enables communities to bring back their homegrown young leaders, adding transformative capacity to address their most significant challenges, all while building the next generation of leadership in rural communities.

 In doing this we challenge the narrative that success means “leaving your hometown and never coming back.”
-By recruiting, training and placing recent college graduates into two-year fellowships in their hometown public institutions, local government and economic development offices we will create opportunity.
-In the short term, our fellows will tackle their communities’ most pressing and complex challenges; in the long term, they will catalyze a movement to grow the bench of changemakers in Nebraska communities.
+By recruiting, training and placing recent college graduates into AmeriCorps fellowships in their hometown public institutions, local government and economic development offices we will create opportunities.
+In the short term, our AmeriCorps Fellows will tackle their communities’ most pressing and complex challenges; in the long term, they will catalyze a movement to grow the bench of changemakers in Nebraska communities.

 How will Lead for Nebraska Effect Change?

-- Lead for Nebraska fellows will embed in the community they serve for a two-year period.
+- Lead for Nebraska AmeriCorps Fellows will embed in the community they serve for a two-year period.
 Giving them an opportunity to dig in, make connections and fill in the gaps for overworked and underfunded organizations that are working for good.
-They will partner with a local host to become a dedicated member of the community all while helping lead the way on decreasing the digital divide.
+They will partner with a local host to become a dedicated member of the community all while adding capacity to an organization they serve.

 - Not every host community will have the same needs.
-This is why fellows will do listening tours in the community they serve to help identify the most pressing issues and ways these communities can unite for a solution.
-Fellows will then make a plan with their community leaders and get to work.
+This is why AmeriCorps Fellows will do listening tours in the community they serve to help identify the most pressing issues and ways these communities can unite for a solution.
+AmeriCorps Fellows will then make a plan with their community leaders and get to work.

-- Along with the Rural Impact Hub, fellows will create opportunities for locally specific training for the communities where they are placed or work on research to bring opportunities back home.
+- Along with the Rural Impact Hub, AmeriCorps Fellows will create opportunities for locally specific training for the communities where they are placed or work on research to bring opportunities back home.

 - Match host sites throughout the state of Nebraska with talented and driven recent graduates from our state or ones that have a significant tie to it and who have a passion for leadership, change and engagement.